futagoza/eslint-config-futagozaryuu/docs/legacy-changelog.md

 <a name="4.0.0"></a>
 ## [v4.0.0](https://github.com/futagoza/eslint-config-futagozaryuu/compare/v3.9.0...v4.0.0) (2018-02-14)

-* DEV: Only run travis on master branch
+* DEV: Only run Travis on master branch
 * Confirmed compatibility with ESLint v4.17
 * Updated dependency `eslint-plugin-node` to `6.0.x`
 * Removed configurations for non-LTS versions of Node.js